-There are two SC/APC optical connectors that connect the APU to the fiber-optic cable assembly.
+There are two SC/APC optical connectors, one for output (laser) and one for input (detector).
+The SC/APC optical connectors connect the APU to the fiber optic cable assembly.

-CAUTION: Any cable connected directly to the APU must have SC/APC connectors.
+CAUTION: Any cable connected directly to the APU must have an SC/APC connector.
 Using the wrong type of connector can result in damage to the APU.